htilly/SlackONOS/docs/AI_CODE_AGENT.md

     GitHub Actions Workflow
       ✔ should have aicode-agent.yml workflow file
     Agent Script
-      ✔ should have agent.js script
+      ✔ should have agent.mjs script
     Configuration
       ✔ should have githubToken and slackWebhookUrl in config example Documentation